Scottish Reformation: Architecture

 The Reformation revolutionised church architecture in Scotland.
 Calvinists rejected ornamentation in places of worship, seeing no need for elaborate buildings divided up for the purpose of ritual.
 This resulted in the widespread destruction of Medieval church furnishings, ornaments and decoration.
 New churches were built and existing churches adapted for reformed services, particularly by placing the pulpit centrally in the church, as preaching was at the centre of worship.
-Many of the earliest buildings were simple gabled rectangles, a style that continued into the seventeenth century, as at Dunnottar Castle in the 1580s, Greenock's Old West Kirk (1591) and Durness (1619).
+Many of the earliest buildings were simple gabled rectangles, a style that continued into the 17th century, as at Dunnottar Castle in the 1580s, Greenock's Old West Kirk (1591) and Durness (1619).
 These churches often have windows on the south wall (and none on the north), which became a characteristic of Reformation kirks.
 There were continuities with pre-Reformation materials, with some churches using rubble for walls, as at Kemback in Fife (1582).
 Others employed dressed stone and a few added wooden steeples, as at Burntisland (1592).
 The church of Greyfriars, Edinburgh, built between 1602 and 1620, used a rectangular layout with a largely Gothic form, but that at Dirleton (1612), had a more sophisticated classical style.
-A variation of the rectangular church developed in post-Reformation Scotland, and often used when adapting existing churches, was the "T"-shaped plan, which allowed the maximum number of parishioners to be near the pulpit.
+A variation of the rectangular church developed in post-Reformation Scotland, and often used when adapting existing churches, was the T-shaped plan, which allowed the maximum number of parishioners to be near the pulpit.
 Examples can be seen at Kemback and Prestonpans after 1595.
-This plan continued to be used into the seventeenth century as at Weem (1600), Anstruther Easter, Fife (1634–1644) and New Cumnock, Ayreshire (1657).
-In the seventeenth century a Greek cross plan was used for churches such as Cawdor (1619) and Fenwick (1643).
-In most of these cases one arm of the cross would have been closed off as a laird's aisle, meaning that they were in effect "T"-plan churches.
+This plan continued to be used into the 17th century as at Weem (1600), Anstruther Easter, Fife (1634–1644) and New Cumnock, Ayreshire (1657).
+In the 17th century a Greek cross plan was used for churches such as Cawdor (1619) and Fenwick (1643).
+In most of these cases one arm of the cross would have been closed off as a laird's aisle, meaning that they were in effect T-plan churches.